dotnet/designs/accepted/2022/enhance-vector-codegen.md

 2. In combination with the JIT, `Vector<T>` written code should allow to adapt to the best performance of underlying platform, i.e., the JIT may generate multiple codepaths and thresholds that select at runtime which SIMD ISA to use.

 3. `Vector<T>` API surface should include sufficiently expressive methods to reach the first goal above.
+These methods allow to use `Vector<T>` generically without explicit knowledge of vector length or intrinsics.

 ### Non-Goals